 Although you can select any undergraduate major, most medical schools require that you take required classes, or prerequisites, in order to apply.
 The required courses are different depending on the school.

 Students are encouraged to use these resources to check on admissions requirements for specific medical schools.
-But you also should check directly with the school.
+But you should also check directly with the school.

 - MD Programs: Medical School Admissions Requirements (MSAR)